by Mac GambillCo-Founder & CEO at Nudge

 (Further down I break down their ROI in more detail - HINT - it's pretty crazy.)

 They sent me ALL of the assets they used for this initiative.

-In this post we will walk through the exact process they used to launch an effective funnel for finding leads, and converting leads into paid coaching clients, so you can replicate it yourself.
+In this post we will walk through the exact process they used to launch an effective funnel for finding coaching leads, and converting those leads into online coaching clients, so you can replicate it yourself.

 Keep in mind that your success will differ based on the size of your audience and the amount of money you are willing to commit towards promotion, but this strategy is battle-tested and has proven to be successful.

 Strength Matters is a lifestyle brand we partnered with earlier this year whose focus is on “empowering people with the skills to change lives and make the world a fitter, stronger, healthier place.”

 At this point they have multiple media properties but they started with a simple magazine they’d distribute through fitness and wellness facilities, meaning that their audience is comprised of business owners, wellness professionals, and health-focused consumers.